HireDale/daleydose/guide-program-installation.md

 6. Select **Next**.

 7. **Choose the installation location** for the Daley Dose software.
-   - It is recommended that you do not change the installation location and stick with the default unless specified otherwise by your company’s tech support.
+   It is recommended that you do not change the installation location unless specified otherwise by your company’s tech support.

 8. Select **Next** to start installation.